geonetwork/doc/source/customizing-application/misc.rst

 Example of CSRF call using curl
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, fo a call to a POST endpoint to get the session and the csrf
+First, do a call to a POST endpoint to get the session and the csrf

 .. code-block:: bash